N1kO23/rctop/README.md

 # What is it?

-RCTOP is a simple system monitoring app that runs purely on terminal and doesn't feature GUI.
+RCTOP is a simple WIP system monitoring app that runs purely on terminal and doesn't feature GUI.
 One can compare it to htop, but more stripped down.
 RCTOP is fully coded in Rust.

 ## Notable features

 - Lightweight
 - Small filesize
 - Shows CPU usage (system, user, interrupts, etc)
-- Shows RAM usage, including pagefile
+- Shows RAM usage
-- Shows mounted drives and how full they are
+- Shows mounted drives and how full they are (not implemented yet)
 - Shows battery level, if supported
-- Shows CPU temps, if supported
+- Shows CPU temps, if supported (not implemented yet)

 # Installation